huggingface/blog/dpo-trl.md

 The DPO formulation bypasses the reward modeling step and directly optimises the language model on preference data via a key insight: namely an analytical mapping from the reward function to the optimal policy that enables the authors to transform the RL loss over the reward  and reference models to a loss over the reference model directly!

-Thus this direct likelihood object can be optimized without the need for a reward model or the need to perform the potentially fiddly RL based optimisation.
+Thus this direct likelihood objective can be optimized without the need for a reward model or the need to perform the potentially fiddly RL based optimisation.

 ## How to train with TRL